 Of course, this unwritten approach has to be mutual in order to work; one person cannot expect more than the other without creating dissonance.
-When the fine line is achieved, it sets the stage for a friendship that endures, no matter what circumstances you both face.
+When the fine line is achieved, it sets the stage for a lifelong friendship that endures, no matter what circumstances you both face.

 It’s harder than you might imagine to make a good friendship last.
 Research indicates that true intimacy comes about via an average of 200 hours’ worth of meaningful conversations.
 Then comes a tidal wave of other random variables – distance, life events, and consistency – that have potential to sway the balance.

+Creating and maintaining lasting friendships can be challenging.
 But if you can negotiate the tightrope of friendship politics, the rewards are huge.
 Satisfying relationships not only make us happier and healthier, they also keep us afloat as we get older and more bruised by outside events.

 Little surprise, too, that friendship is one of those things that we notice most when it’s missing.
 “I wish I had stayed in touch with my friends,” is one of the top five regrets of dying patients, according to accounts from a nurse.
 “Many [patients] had become so caught up in their own lives that they had let golden friendships slip by over the years,” says author and palliative nurse Bronnie Ware.
 “There were many deep regrets about not giving friendships the time and effort that they deserved.”